 National Portrait Gallery, London

-The exhibitions and other events listed below may be of interest to members and visitors; new additions to the list are highlighted with a red bar.
-Some London exhibitions may in fact be quite small (perhaps 20 prints, or fewer) but are still interesting and/or significant, and may best be combined with other events (or with a shopping trip!) especially as some galleries are conveniently close.
+The exhibitions and other events listed below may be of interest to members and visitors; new additions to the list are highlighted with a yellow sidebar.
+Some London exhibitions may in fact be quite small (perhaps 20 prints, or fewer) but are still interesting and/or significant, and may best be combined with other events especially as some galleries are conveniently close.
 Check each exhibition's website for more information.

 If members visit a good exhibition within reasonable reach of Hertford, which is not listed here, please send details to John Sandell so that it can be added.
-Local clubs are invited to submit details of their special events to the webmaster for listing here (at the webmaster's discretion!).
+Local clubs are invited to submit details of their special events to the webmaster for listing here.

 Local Events [EAF area]